archi-Doc/Lp/CrystalData.md

 #### Crystalizer
 Create an **ICrystal** object using the **Crystalizer**.

-If it's a new instance, make sure to register the configuration.
-If it has already been registered with the Builder, utilize the registered configuration.

 ```csharp
 // Get or create an ICrystal interface of the data.
 var crystal = this.crystalizer.GetOrCreateCrystal<SecondData>(